apache/jackrabbit-site/src/site/markdown/creating-releases.md

 Prerequisites for release managers
 ----------------------------------
-You need to be a Jackrabbit committer to prepare and perform a release, but anyone is welcome to help test the release candidates and comment on the release plans.
+You need to be a Jackrabbit (Oak) committer to prepare and perform a release, but anyone is welcome to help test the release candidates and comment on the release plans.